dusklinux/.git_dotfiles_dir/README.md

 🎻 The Orchestra Script

 This setup relies on a parent script I call ORCHESTRA.
-It acts as a conductor, managing about ~50 subscripts that handle everything from theming to system services to package isntallation. it's at
+It acts as a conductor, managing about ~50 subscripts that handle everything from theming to system services to package isntallation.

 run it with this command.
 ```bash
 $HOME/user_scripts/setup_scripts/ORCHESTRA.sh
 ```

+> Note: all the subscripts it runs are located in $HOME/user_scripts/setup_scripts/scripts/ , if a subscript fails, you can run it individually, or throw it into gemini/gpt to have it figure out why it's not working on your system.

 ⏳ Time Expectation